ProtocolONE/ptah-docs/content/_index.md

 You can make your landing page using ready-made modules and view the result in the real-time preview area.
 No coding skills required.

-Build your landing page for a video game out of professionally designed blocks for system requirements, your products list and others.
+Build your landing page for a video game with professionally designed blocks of functionality, including system requirements, your products list and others.

 ## Boost your paying conversion rate